frederic-perez/AmE-dictionary/data/dictionary.md

 __pus__ _n_ /pʌs/ :pencil2::two: A generally viscous, yellowish-white fluid formed in infected tissue, consisting of white blood cells, cellular debris, and necrotic tissue._Pus bags_
 __push back__ _phr v_
 __push puppet__ _n_ :camera:
+__push the envelope__ _idiom_ To expand on, exceed, or test the limits of the established norm or standard. _It's a natural stage for most teenagers to push the envelope of their parents' rules._
 __push<sup>1</sup>__ _idiom_ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._
 __push<sup>2</sup>__ _n_
 __pushback__ _n_